You have no items in your shopping cart.

 - Healthy Heart Rhythm

-There are a few different groups of people that are at a higher risk for suffering magnesium deficiency.
+There are a few different groups of people that are at a higher risk for suffering Magnesium deficiency.
 This list includes the elderly, people that use diuretics excessively, and diabetics.
-Women who take “the pill” as a form of contraception are a part of this overarching group to.
-Many people in these groups could benefit greatly from magnesium supplementation to increase overall bodily health.
-It has also been shown that the efficiency of magnesium supplementation increases greatly when taking calcium supplements along with it.
-For best results it is recommended that magnesium be consumed at a ratio of 1:2 with calcium.
+Women who take “the pill” as a form of contraception are a part of this overarching group too.
+Many people in these groups could benefit greatly from Magnesium supplementation to increase overall bodily health.
+It has also been shown that the efficiency of Magnesium supplementation increases greatly when taking Calcium supplements along with it.
+For best results it is recommended that Magnesium be consumed at a ratio of 1:2 with Calcium.